- 4 large eggs

 - 1 teaspoon vanilla extract

 - 10 tablespoons butter, cubed

 - In a large bowl, beat eggs on high speed for 5 minutes or until thick and lemon-colored.
 Gradually add sugar, beating until mixture is light and fluffy.
 Beat in vanilla.
 Combine flour and baking powder; gradually add to batter; beat at low speed until smooth.

 - In a small saucepan, heat milk and butter just until butter is melted.
 Gradually add to batter; beat just until combined.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12-16 servings.